-Core Banking enables you to manage contracts via the user interface or via integration through APIs.
-For information about the available endpoints, please visit the Core Banking Developer Guide.
+Loan Management enables you to manage contracts via the user interface or via integration through APIs.
+For information about the available endpoints, please visit the Loan Management Developer Guide.

 For information about managing contracts via the user interface, continue reading this page.

 To manage contracts: